-Before the E-mount Zeiss Touit 32 mm, people always asked about whether to choose the Sony SEL35F18 or the SEL24F18Z.
+Before Zeiss introduced the E-mount Zeiss Touit 32 mm, people always asked whether to choose the Sony SEL35F18 or the SEL24F18Z.
 Why?
-It’s because these were the only two lenses available for the E-mount NEX which are not too wide or too narrow for the angle of view, and the main concern is their price difference which is almost 2.5 times (SGD 629 for the SEL35F18 and SGD1,699 for the SEL24F18Z).
-I believe if the price difference is lesser then most of us will definitely go for the Zeiss.
+These were the only two lenses available for the E-mount NEX, which are not too wide or too narrow for the angle of view, and the main concern is their price difference which is almost 2.5 times (SGD 629 for the SEL35F18 and SGD1,699 for the SEL24F18Z).
+If the price difference is lesser, most of us will definitely go for the Zeiss.

-However, we cannot do anything to their prices.
-Many websites have the individual review for each of them but not the comparison between both of them.
-So I decided to do a simple comparison for both of them here since I have the chance to test out both lenses.
-I hope that this post can help those who are frustrated/annoyed/hesitated about which lens is the one for you, and anyone who owns any of these lenses are welcome to leave your comment too here to help out those potential owner.
+However, we cannot do anything about their prices.
+Many websites have individual reviews for each of them but not the comparison between both of them.
+So I decided to make a simple comparison for both of them here since I have the chance to test out both lenses.
+I hope that this post can help those who are frustrated/annoyed/hesitant about which lens is the one for you, and anyone who owns any of these lenses is welcome to leave your comment too here to help out those potential owners.

 Below is the technical specification comparison.